Curious about life as an environmental researcher?

 Setting up the gas release tower (left) and wind tower (right).

-Because we can't control conditions in the field the way we would in the lab, we often try to document many field conditions while we're running the experiment.
-We can then use measurements we collect to try and understand the variability we might see in the results.
+Scientists use field research experiments to closely mimic the real world.
+As a result, there is a huge variety of field research!
+Because we can't control conditions in the field the way we would in the lab, we document environmental conditions while we're running an experiment.
+We can then use these measurements to understand the variability we might see in the results.

 Setting up the methane metering system in the field in Arizona to precisely measure our gas release rate